EdPro2 (Evening Bachelor of Arts in Liberal Studies Program)

 Financial Aid Opportunities

 Financial aid in the form of grants, loans, and scholarships is available for individuals enrolled in the EdPro2 program.
-Individuals working in paraprofessional positions in area K-12 schools also may be eligible to receive a Paraprofessional Training Grant offered by the San Joaquin County Office of Education's Project IMPACT.
 Early childhood emphasis individuals are eligible for California State Department programs aimed at early childhood development professionals.

 Interested applicants, who are currently paraprofessionals, may contact: